SUVs may well be all the rage, but sometimes estate cars are the most practical solution for families.

 With enough space to transport five people, plus room in the boot for a dog and/or luggage, estates are generally more engaging to drive and more economical.

-With a lower ride height, loading and unloading larger items is easier, while the total space available is often longer too.
+The lower ride height makes loading and unloading larger items easier, while the total space available is often longer too.

 It may not be the most attractive or sophisticated car on the market, but the Dacia Logan MCV is quite simply the cheapest new estate money can buy.

-The range starts at just £8,495 and this ‘Maximum Capacity Vehicle’ offers reasonable space for driver and passengers, plus a huge 573-litre boot, which expands to 1,518 litres with the rear seats flipped.
+This ‘Maximum Capacity Vehicle’ offers a good space for driver and passengers, plus a huge 573-litre boot, which expands to 1,518 litres with the rear seats flipped.

-There's also a Logan MCV Stepway sister car which has a more rugged look combined with a slightly raised ride height.
+There's also the Logan MCV Stepway sister car (pictured) which has a more rugged look combined with a slightly raised ride height.
+The MCV Stepway range starts at £12,945.

-If value for money, practicality and dependability are top of your list, then consider the Skoda Fabia estate.
-Starting at £13,860, this small load-lugger from the Czech brand is well built, comfortable and decently equipped.
+If value for money, practicality and dependability are top of your list, then consider the dinky Skoda Fabia estate.
+This small load-lugger from the Czech brand is well built, comfortable and decently equipped.

 As ever with Skoda, there are lots of storage solutions, while the luggage capacity is 330 litres, or 1,150 litres with the seats down.